 Simply put a ball in your dog's dish (about 50% size of the bowl).

 This way your dog-food-inhaler will have to work around the ball in the bowl to get to his kibble, which will slow him down.
 It's the easiest and quickest way to slow down a dog who's eating too fast.
-Take a look at some of the answers here on Quora – one person, Ro Scott, have included a picture and details of how they did this exact trick.
+Take a look at some of the answers here on Quora – one person, Ro Scott, has included a picture and details of how they did this exact trick.

 So, why not just stick with a ball in the food dish and avoid puzzle bowls?

 This is a short-term solution in most cases.
-As my (and other dog owners') experience tells me, majority of dogs will eventually figure it out and simply remove the ball and continue to gulp their food.
+As my (and other dog owners') experience tells me, the majority of dogs will eventually figure it out and simply remove the ball and continue to gulp their food.
 If your dog is extremely food motivated, he may not think of this, but a slow feeder bowl is still a more permanent and fool-proof solution.

 If you're starting to look for one, dog food bowls that slow down eating go by many names – slow bowls, slow feeders, interactive feeder, puzzle feeder, etc. This depends on the company you are looking at, and there are many choices online and in local stores.
 Your vet may even carry a brand they have had good luck with as well, so consult with your veterinarian when you go there to talk about your pup inhaling food.